Water Street Utility Project

-The city, in conjunction with the US Coast Guard and the Cape Fear Public Utility Authority, has begun Phase I of a major, $6.3 million overhaul of Riverfront Park and Water Street.
+The city, in conjunction with the US Coast Guard and the Cape Fear Public Utility Authority, is conducting a major, $6.3 million overhaul of Riverfront Park and Water Street.
 This project includes underground repairs to the bulkhead as well as new stormwater facilities, water and sewer lines.
 Above the ground, it will include repairs to the Riverwalk, renovation of Riverfront Park, expansion of the plaza in front of the Federal Courthouse and streetscape improvements.
-The work will take place between the foot of Market Street and Walnut Street and will occur in several phases:
+The work is taking place between the foot of Market Street and Walnut Street.

 Below the ground